University of Dundee: Post-war buildings

 Amid the expansion of education in post-war Britain, the University College, Dundee commissioned the construction of several new buildings to cope with the increasing numbers of students and academics arriving.
 The first of these was the Ewing Building which had started planning in 1950 and was officially opened in 1954.
-Named after Sir James Alfred Ewing, the university's first professor of engineering, the building currently houses postgraduate research facilities for the engineering and physics disciplines as well as the NERC Satellite Receiving Station.
+Named after Sir James Alfred Ewing, the university's first professor of engineering.
 The Fulton Building gave the civil and mechanical engineering department a dedicated building, it was opened in 1964 and took its name from Angus Robertson Fulton, former principal of University College, Dundee (1939–1946).

 The 1960s saw the further development of the Queen's College campus with some of the earliest multi-story towers in Scotland being built for both teaching and student accommodation.
-The Tower Building, opened in 1961 by Queen Elizabeth The Queen Mother, exemplified early Scottish modernist architecture and was designed by Robert Matthew; it stands 140 ft tall with ten storeys home to both academic and administrative departments of the university.
+The Tower Building, opened in 1961 by Queen Elizabeth The Queen Mother, exemplified early Scottish modernist architecture and was designed by Robert Matthew; it stands 140 ft tall with ten storeys home to both academic, executive and administrative departments of the university.
 The Tower was built on the site of two of the original four Georgian houses which had housed University College, Dundee (originally known as Whiteleys).
 Its construction was notable as it was the tallest structure built in Dundee since the Old Steeple in the medieval period.
 The building was extended in the later 1960s was resulted in the demolition of the remaining two original buildings.

 Belmont Halls of Residence took inspiration from Danish design and aimed to provide modern, spacious quarters for students while keeping costs cheap; it was completed in 1963 on the site of Belmont Works, a former jute mill.